 Your handphones would be mounted on selfie-stands at the back of the counter.
 The chef will hit record button capturing your expressions (if you need something #forthegram).

-Here’s what you can expect from Menbaka Ramen Singapore, including NEW 2021 items:
+Here’s what you can expect from Menbaka Ramen Singapore:

 Shoyu Fire Ramen ($17.90)